dmithamo/ibank/README.md

 WIP

-### TODO
+### TODO (Roadmap)

-- implement 2fa properly
+- implement 2fa properly.
+Consider using AT's API to send SMS on login, and also using an Authenticator App
+- complete feature list as described in `will allow user to` above.
-- add more features in the app (analytics on accounts, capacity to add multiple accounts from different banks, etc)
+- add more features in the app (analytics on accounts, capacity to add multiple accounts from different banks by plugging in those banks' APIs, capacity to plug in Mpesa using the Mpesa API, etc)